fima7/esr/README.md

 Implementation of Hash table with separate chaining method without using any STL container classes.

-Hash table inmplemented as a template class Hashtable<K, V>, K corresponds to type of key, V corresponds to type of value.
+Hash table is implemented as a template class Hashtable&lt;K, V>.
+K is a type of key, V is a type of value.

-Hashtable&lt;K, V> is implemented as an array of buckets.
-A bucket is a LinkedList&lt;K V> class.
-LinkedList&lt;K, V> is an implementation of singly linked list to store keys and values.
+Hashtable&lt;K, V> structure is an array of buckets.
+A bucket is an object of LinkedList&lt;K V> class.
+LinkedList&lt;K, V> is an implementation of singly linked list customized to store values with unique keys.

 ## Runing times